survivejs/webpack-book/manuscript/building_with_webpack/03_processing_with_babel.md

 T> The way `env` works is subtle.
 Consider logging `env` and make sure it matches your Babel configuration or otherwise the functionality you expect might not get applied to your build.

-T> The technique is used in the *Configuring React* to enable the Babel portion of *react-hot-loader* for development target only.
+T> The technique is used in the *Server Side Rendering* chapter to enable the Babel portion of *react-hot-loader* for development target only.

 ## Setting Up TypeScript